Platinum Patina: What is it? Is it Reversible and What Does it Look Like?

 Is Platinum Patina the Same as Platinum Tarnish?

 No, platinum patina isn’t the same as platinum tarnish.
-Platinum patina is a natural, subtle change in the metal’s appearance that occurs over time due to exposure to the environment and wear and tear.
+Platinum patination is a natural and subtle change in the metal’s appearance that occurs over time due to exposure to the environment and wear and tear.

 Whereas platinum tarnish is actually platinum patina.
-Platinum is a noble metal that doesn’t tarnish, but it does patinate and many novices to platinum jewelry mistake the two processes.
+Platinum is a noble metal that doesn’t tarnish, but the advanced stages of patination make platinum look like it’s tarnished.
+Many novices to platinum jewelry mistake the two processes.

 What are Some Examples of Platinum Patina?